kidder514/justJoking/README.md

 ## Main tasks

 ### to be added
-- recheck the version check feature, because on production, it display update pop up all the time.
+- to many gif slow down the performance
+- likes button too slow
+- comment order by likes
+- share button
 - facebook large ad
 - use google ad as fallback
-- auto load bottom
-- likes button too slow
 - after adding comment, it might take a while to show up
-- comment order by likes
-- share button
 - dowload button
-- search Page
-- Inbox
 - second layer commet

 ### Features in release 1.2.0